capschina/DBMailSender/README.md

 A simple java mail sender.
 The contents will be read from database.

-Example demonstrate how to use Apache-Commons-DBCP, Apache-Commons-Email, Apache-Commons-DbUtils and SLF4j.
+Example demonstrate how to use java properties, Apache-Commons-DBCP, Apache-Commons-Email, Apache-Commons-DbUtils, SLF4j, LogBack and graceful shutdown.

 * used library list
     * Apache Commons DBCP2